fibo/fibo.github.io/_posts/2021-02-10-cra-app-version.md

 ---
-title: Create React app version
+title: Brand your app version with Create React App
 tags:
   - React
 description: >
-    Write your CRA app version into the HTML.
+    Write your app version into the HTML.
 Quick and simple implementation.
 ---

 ## Motivation